DerKnob/BlinkStickBusylightClient/readme.md

 ## Ideas for the Future
-- [ ] Connect to "Skype for Business" and sync the available state
+- [ ] Connect to "Microsoft Teams" and sync the available state